aleksandrshaulskyi/threaded-url-shortener/README.md

 With 3.14 Python released in october 2025, it was interesting for me to get my hands on the new version.

-I do understand that such task does not require any computational resources at all and it would be hard to notice the difference, but still, it was a fun and in fact quite educational process that helped me to find out few new details about threading and it's implementation in Python.
+I do understand that such task does not require any significant computational resources at all and it would be hard to notice the difference, but still, it was a fun and in fact quite educational process that helped me to find out few new details about threading and it's implementation in Python.